Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/contact/index.md

 The name "Pandaqi" comes from a **tutorial website** I started long ago.
 It has moved to a new address (a sub domain): [Pandaqi Tutorials](https://pandaqi.com/tutorials)

 I'm a registered **freelance artist** in the Netherlands: [Portfolio](https://rodepanda.com).
 I also write books, create music, design picturebooks and websites, and some more creative stuff.

+Recently, I started exploring the possibility of a full-blown online store.
+You can [visit my (mostly Dutch) webshop](https://nietdathetuitmaakt.nl) to see what I've been creating.

 To know how to **support** me, visit the [Support Page](/info/support/).